trviph/saigon/content/posts/dual-write.en.md

 ## Examples Of Dual Write In E-commerce

 In e-commerce systems, to easily scale out the overall systems and engineering teams.
-The architect is often separated into several services with defined boundaries.
+The architecture is often separated into several services with defined boundaries.
 Some of the most crucial services, you may find in these systems are a payment service/gateway to handle customer payments and the checkout process; an order management system to manage and track customer orders; an inventory management system